Emotional conflict: Defences

 Defenses against emotional conflict include "splitting and projection.
 They deal with intrapsychic conflict not by addressing it, but by sidestepping it".
 Displacement too can help resolve such conflicts: "If an individual no longer feels threatened by his father but by a horse, he can avoid hating his father; here the distortion way a way out of the conflict of ambivalence.
 The father, who had been hated and loved simultaneously, is loved only, and the hatred is displaced onto the bad horse".

 Physical symptoms

 Inner emotional conflicts can result in physical discomfort or pain, often in the form of tension headaches, which can be episodic or chronic, and may last from a few minutes or hours, to days - associated pain being mild, moderate, or severe.

 "The physiology of nervous headaches still presents many unsolved problems", as in general do all such "physical alterations...rooted in unconscious instinctual conflicts".
 However physical discomfort or pain without apparent cause may be the way our body is telling us of an underlying emotional turmoil and anxiety, triggered by some recent event.
 Thus for example a woman "may be busy in her office, apparently in good health and spirits.
 A moment later she develops a blinding headache and shows other signs of distress.
 Without consciously noticing it, she has heard the foghorn of a distant ship, and this has unconsciously reminded her of an unhappy parting".

-While it is not easy, by relaxing, calming down, and trying to become aware of what recent experience or event could have been the cause of the inner conflict, and then rationally looking at and dealing with the conflicting desires and needs, a gradual dissipation and relief of the pain may be possible.